Learning How to See Innovatively

 - Labels – Labels are cursory definitions that generalize and simplify based on their accepted meanings.
 They can also limit the potential of any given thing.
 A round butter knife or a quarter, for example, could both be used to tighten a flat head screw, even if the word “butter knife” is associated with spreading things on bread, and the word “quarter” is associated in terms of currency.

 Apply your New Sight to Business

 When you deliberately use active sight, your mind’s eye, and empathy to assess problems and find breakthrough solutions, you are well on your way to developing an innovator’s mindset.

 You will see more ways to increase revenues, cut costs, and create competitive advantages when you keep an open mind and address the common impediments that stall progress and derail positive momentum.

 Learning to see is as much about gaining broader and richer insights as it is recognizing what limits you from doing so.

-Innovators are in pursuit of multiple alternatives opposed to one right answer, and selecting the best option only after compiling many potentially correct solutions.
+Innovators are in pursuit of multiple alternatives as opposed to one right answer and selecting the best option only after compiling many potentially correct solutions.